Well said by George Washington, “Agriculture is the most healthful, most useful and most noble employment of man”.

 - Wheat is the largest food crop in Pakistan.
 In 2012 in the agricultural field, Pakistan harvested more than 25 to 23 million tons of wheat.

 - 21,591,400 metric tons of wheat was produced by Pakistan in 2015 which was more than all of Africa (20,304,585 metric tons) and nearly as much as all of South America (24,557,784 metric tons).

-- According to the fact and figures provided by Agriculture department of Hangu, 20% fields of Pakistan is watered by irrigation channels or tube wells and about 80% plains depend on rainwater.
+- According to the fact and figures provided by Agriculture Department of Hangu, 20% of fields of Pakistan is watered by irrigation channels or tube wells and about 80% plains depend on rainwater.

 - Out of nineteen union councils, 40% fields of two union councils Naryab and Tora Wari are irrigated by water conserves.